-- (a) the number of units must be reasonably connected to the bona fide agricultural activities on the land unit; and - (b) no agricultural worker accommodation may be erected within 1 km of the high water mark of the sea or a tidal river.
+- (a) the number of units must be reasonably connected to the bona fide agricultural activities on the land unit. - (b) A site development plan must be submitted to the municipality for consideration which should also report details on infrastructure provision, engineering services and access.